top of page

 W

-Flynn Valley Rd, Oakland Hunt Club, Curran, MI
+Doctors Club Rd, Curran, MI & Flynn Valley Rd, Oakland Hunt Club, Curran, MI

-Also known as Daisy Dell School.
+Also known as Flynn Valley School.
+First school was a logging camp.
+This school is now a hunting club and still stands on original site.
 The Flynn School was purchased and moved to Curran to live in while a new home was being built.
 It still stands on that property in Curran.
 Flynn School was used on Sundays and Sunday School was held there as late as 1936.
-Also, this is where Sutton School burned down.
+Also, this is where Sutton School burned-down.
 First school moved to Curran.
 Story of Flynn Valley by Goldie P (Crowell Wilcox, May 1967)

 Alcona